msyamkumar/cs220-projects/spring20/p9/stage2.md

 # Stage 2

 We'll now use the clean data from stage 1 to analyze the reviews of the Amazon products.
 We'll also write some code to recursively find and process files nested inside multiple directories.
 To start, download and extract `broken_file.zip` in the same location of your notebook (you need to have the `broken_file` directory in the same directory as your `main.ipynb`).
-You will be using the broken_file from #Q35 onwards.
+You will be using the broken_file from #Q25 onwards.

 **Note:** You'll learn about making plots in lab 9b, so please don't ask about how to do that until you've had a chance to work through it.

-#### #Q21: How many unique usernames appear in the dataset?

 Now would be a great time to create a bucketize function (if you haven't already created it!).
 It will be extremely useful for nearly all questions in Stage 2.